Beta This is new guidance. Complete our quick 5-question survey to help us improve it.

 Quality assurance: testing your service regularly

-You need to test your service regularly to make sure that it:
+You need to test your service regularly as part of quality assurance (QA) to make sure that it:

 - is easy to use for anyone who needs to use it, regardless of the device they’re using

 - is stable, secure and works quickly, regardless of how many people need to use it